School prayer in the United States: Controversy

-Some reaction to Engel and Abington was negative, with over 150 constitutional amendments submitted to reverse the policy.
+Some reactions to Engel and Abington were negative, with over 150 constitutional amendments submitted to reverse the policy.
 None passed Congress.
 Catholics were the most hostile group to the Court decisions.
 Evangelicals at first were divided, but then came around to the anti-Court position, seeing themselves increasingly as a beleaguered minority in a rapidly secularizing nation.

 Many school districts and states attempted to reestablish school-sponsored prayer in different forms since 1962.
 Since the 1990s, controversy in the courts has tended to revolve around prayer at school-sponsored extracurricular activities.
 Examples can be seen in the cases of Lee v.
 Weisman (1992) and Santa Fe Independent School Dist. v.
 Doe (2000), where public prayers at graduation ceremonies and those conducted via public address system prior to high school games (at state school facilities before a school-gathered audience) were, respectively, ruled unconstitutional.

 Despite their attempts to present a clear stance on school-sponsored religious activity, Engel, Abington, and the cases for which these serve as precedent are cited by some proponents of school prayer as evidence of a contradiction between the Establishment and Free Exercise Clauses.
 While the Establishment Clause proscribes the state sponsorship of religion, the Free Exercise Clause forbids state interference in individual religious exercise.
 Where a state entity moves to accommodate the right to individual religious expression under the latter clause, opponents of that "expression" may cite such accommodation as state "promotion" of one religious activity over another.
 Regarding the Free Exercise Clause, the courts have consistently stated that students' setting forth of religious views through prayer cannot be forbidden unless such activity can be shown to cause disruption in the school, yet it remains beyond the scope of the state to require such practice.
 Thus, anyone is allowed to pray in schools in the United States, as long as it is not officially sponsored by the school and it does not disrupt others from doing their work.